Skip to content

 5 Best Vertical Video Editors for TikTok and Reels

 CapCut leads with free AI editing for TikTok.
 InShot and Premiere Rush offer pro features.
-Compare 9:16 editors tested by our team on iPhone and Android.
+Compare the best 9:16 video editors on iPhone and Android.

 5 Best Vertical Video Editors for TikTok and Reels cover image